-Our Pediatric and Neonatal Critical Care Transport Teams provide safe and timely transport for critically ill or injured infants and children to Yale-New Haven Children’s Hospital in New Haven via our specially equipped ambulance or Skyhealth helicopter.
+Our Pediatric and Neonatal Critical Care Transport Teams provide safe and timely transport for critically ill or injured infants and children to Yale-New Haven Children’s Hospital in New Haven via our specially equipped ambulance.
 Many patients transported from referral hospitals are admitted directly to our intensive care units.

 The pediatric transport team consists of designated pediatric transport paramedics as well as pediatric transport nurses.
 The neonatal team, for NICU transfers, includes specially trained advanced practice registered nurses, physician assistants, registered nurses and occasional respiratory therapists.

-Requests for transport are accepted from any physician.
-All pertinent information regarding the history of the illness or condition are required.
+Requests for transport are accepted from any physician by calling our Y Access Line.
+All pertinent information regarding the history of the illness or condition is required.